visit-dav/visit/src/doc/pagefind-search.rst

    //  :~:text=first%20words,last%20words
    //
    // URL fragment.
 If it cannot find a suitably long (4) sequence of words at
-   // beginning and end of `plain_excerpt` it falls back to default behavior of
+   // the beginning and end of `plain_excerpt` it falls back to default behavior of
    // using section headings.
    //
    // As a consequence of how we do business, the URLs that are emitted for search